-Net income increased by \$3 million to \$104 million in the first quarter of 2012 from \$101 million in the first quarter of 2011, and diluted earnings per share increased by \$0.04 per share (15 percent) to \$0.30 per share from \$0.26 per share in the first quarter of 2011.
-As discussed in more detail in the preceding sections beginning with "Operating Income," the \$3 million increase in net income compared to the year-ago quarter was due to higher franchise fees across our lodging business (\$10 million), higher incentive management fees across our lodging business (\$8 million), lower income taxes (\$8 million), higher base management fees across our lodging business (\$3 million), lower equity in losses (\$3 million), and higher owned, leased, corporate housing, and other revenue net of direct expenses (\$2 million).
-These increases were partially offset by the income before taxes impact of the spinoff (\$22 million), higher general, administrative, and other expenses across our lodging business (\$5 million), and higher interest expense across our lodging business (\$4 million).
+Twenty-four Weeks.
+Net income increased by \$11 million to \$247 million in the first half of 2012 from \$236 million in the first half of 2011, and diluted earnings per share increased by \$0.09 per share (14 percent) to \$0.72 per share from \$0.63 per share in the first half of 2011.
+As discussed in more detail in the preceding sections beginning with "Operating Income," the \$11 million increase in net income compared to the prior year was due to higher owned, leased, corporate housing, and other revenue net of direct expenses (\$34 million), higher franchise fees across our lodging business (\$21 million), higher incentive management fees across our lodging business (\$14 million), lower income taxes (\$8 million), higher base management fees across our lodging business (\$8 million), and higher gains and other income across our lodging business (\$3 million).
+These increases were partially offset by the income before taxes impact of the spin-off (\$33 million), higher general, administrative, and other expenses across our lodging business (\$14 million), higher interest expense across our lodging business (\$13 million), and higher equity in losses (\$26 million), higher interest expense across our lodging business (\$13 million), and higher equity in losses (\$5 million).

-Earnings Before Interest Expense, Taxes, Depreciation and Amortization ("EBITDA") and Adjusted EBITDA use it to measure our ability to service debt, fund capital expenditures, and expand our business.
+Earnings Before Interest Expense, Taxes, Depreciation and Amortization ("EBITDA") and Adjusted EBITDA

+EBITDA, a financial measure that is not prescribed or authorized by United States generally accepted accounting principles ("GAAP"), reflects earnings excluding the impact of interest expense, provision for income taxes, depreciation and amortization.
+We consider EBITDA to be an indicator of operating performance because we use it to measure our ability to service debt, fund capital expenditures, and expand our business.
 We also use EBITDA, as do analysts, lenders, investors and others, to evaluate companies because it excludes certain items that can vary widely across different industries or among companies within the same industry.
 For example, interest expense can be dependent on a company's capital structure, debt levels and credit ratings.
 Accordingly, the impact of interest expense on earnings can vary significantly among companies.
 The tax positions of companies can also vary because of their differing abilities to take advantage of tax benefits and because of the tax policies of the jurisdictions in which they operate.
 As a result, effective tax rates and provision for income taxes can vary considerably among companies.
 EBITDA also excludes depreciation and amortization because companies utilize productive assets of different ages and use different methods of both acquiring and depreciating productive assets.

 These differences can result in considerable variability in the relative costs of productive assets and the depreciation and amortization expense among companies.